 Most people who work on commission or are in business for themselves have a fluctuating income.
 Maybe you are paid an hourly wage instead of a salary and don’t have set hours each week?

-It is still possible for you to create a monthly budget and – more importantly – stick to it!
+It is still possible for you to create a monthly budget and – more importantly – stick to it.

-We had tried many times to budget with an irregular income but each time it got tricky and we would give up and slip right back into old habits.
+We had tried many times to budget with an irregular income, but each time it got tricky, and we would give up and slip right back into old habits.

-Learning how to budget with an irregular income doesn’t have to be complicated but it does have to be strategic!
+Learning how to budget with an irregular income doesn’t have to be complicated, but it does have to be strategic.

-I want to share three different strategies to help you create a working budget that will allow you to take back control of your finances, regardless of your fluctuating income!
+I want to share three different strategies to help you create a working budget that will allow you to take back control of your finances, regardless of your fluctuating income.

 You might assume that since your income is different each month that a budget is not an option for you.
 Options are good…Below are three different budgeting options.
 Choose the method that works best for your specific financial situation and get to work on building that budget because you are officially out of excuses, my friend.

 In order to create a budget with an irregular income, you need to determine your baseline.
 This is the base income you will use to build your budget around.

-With the averaged income method you will take the average of the last six months of income and use that number as your base income for the month.
+With the averaged income method, you will take the average of the last six months of income and use that number as your base income for the month.

 If the last six months have been a little higher than normal and you have reason to believe the next few months may not be as good, extend the length of time you’re averaging to nine or even twelve months and use that number as your baseline.

-Once you have your base income then you know what you’re working with.
+Once you have your base income, then you know what you’re working with.
 Grab your free monthly budgeting worksheets below and fill in your expenses…

-If the thought of using an “average salary” isn’t exactly making you feel all safe and secure then perhaps using your lowest possible monthly income is a better option for you!
+If the thought of using an “average salary” isn’t exactly making you feel all safe and secure, then perhaps using your lowest possible monthly income is a better option for you.

 Personally, this would be my choice since I’m

-super slightly neurotic and don’t want to take the chance that I could run out of money at the end of the month (been there, done that, don’t care to go back)!
+super slightly neurotic and don’t want to take the chance that I could run out of money at the end of the month (been there, done that, don’t care to go back).

 Take the lowest income you’ve brought home in the last six months and use that as your baseline.
-This method ensures that you will have enough to cover your expenses and more importantly, it’s great because anything extra you end up earning will feel like a bonus.
+This method ensures that you will have enough to cover your expenses, and more importantly, it’s great because anything extra you end up earning will feel like a bonus.
 Now that you have established your baseline, continue on creating your monthly budget.

-The last method I want to suggest is to live on “rice and beans” (as Dave Ramsey would say) for a month or two until you save up enough money to bank a month’s worth of expenses!
+The last method I want to suggest is to live on “rice and beans” (as Dave Ramsey would say) for a month or two until you save up enough money to bank a month’s worth of expenses.

 This can be tough, especially if you’re currently getting out of debt by working your debt snowball; however, I think this method would be the most comforting and the stress-out-the-least-each-month (that’s the technical term) method because you are basically building your budget around the prior month’s income.

-By using one of these three methods to determine your base income you can be certain that you won’t over/under-budget or overextend yourself during the month and come up short, forcing you to either use credit or dip into your emergency fund!
+By using one of these three methods to determine your base income, you can be certain that you won’t over/under-budget or overextend yourself during the month and come up short, forcing you to either use credit or dip into your emergency fund.

-When creating your budget on an irregular income, if you have a month that might be short you will have to make a few adjustments.
+When creating your budget on an irregular income, if you have a month that might be short, you will have to make a few adjustments.